TanStack/query/README.md

 ### What if I need to pass custom information to my query function?

-By default the info returned from `getFetchMore` will be supplied to the query function, but in some cases, you may want to override this.
+By default, the info returned from `getFetchMore` will be supplied to the query function, but in some cases, you may want to override this.
 You can pass custom variables to the `fetchMore` function which will override the default info like so:

 ```js
 function Projects() {